pooja614/ML_DL_projects/README.md

 This repository contains personal projects in machine learning and deep learning domain.

 NSL-KDD :
-Project titled 'Webshell Detection
+Project titled 'A Novel Machine learning based Hybrid Model for Webshell Detection'.
+It is end-to-end project in machine learning.
+NSL-KDD dataset is utliized.
+Django, html, css, bootstrap is used as GUI.

 Buldozer Price Prediction-Rgression :
-Explored the prediction problem
+Explores the prediction problem

 Weather Recognition:
 This project deals with image classification using sequential model.
 Initially few models were explored and sequential model was chosen for further tuning.